Robooto/acmestore/notes.md

 @Input decorator for a class property specifies that property comes from the directive like props in react

 @Output emits an event to the parent

+Service
+A class with a focused purpose.
+Encapsulating logic, webapi calls, etc

+Register a provider = registering a service O__O great